BESSER-PEARL/BESSER/docs/source/buml_language/buml_core.rst

     from BUML.metamodel.structural import DomainModel, Class, Property, \
         PrimitiveDataType, Multiplicity, BinaryAssociation

 Now, we can define the attributes, classes, relationships, and other elements of the model.
-For classes and attributes use ``Property`` and ``Class`` classes respectively.
 The following is the definition of the *Book* class including its attributes.

 .. code-block:: python